Jane Pickens

-Jane Pickens Hoving (10 August 1907 - 21 February 1992) was an American singer on Broadway, radio and television for 20 years and later an organizer in numerous philanthropic and society events.
+Jane Pickens Hoving (August 10, 1907 - February 21, 1992) was an American singer on Broadway, radio and television for 20 years and later an organizer in numerous philanthropic and society events.
 She was the musical leader of the Pickens Sisters, a trio born on a Georgia plantation that reached national stardom in the 1930s with its own radio show, concert tours, and records.

 Pickens Sisters

 The daughters of Mr. and Mrs. P.M.
-Pickens, the Pickens sisters, Grace, Jane, Helen (1910–1984), and Patti (1914–1995), were born in Macon, Georgia, and grew up there and in Atlanta.
+Pickens, the Pickens sisters, Grace, Jane, Helen, and Patti, were born in Macon, Georgia, and grew up there and in Atlanta.
 Beginning when the girls were ages 4, 6 and 8, their parents taught them to harmonize.
 Their father, a cotton broker, played the piano and their mother sang.

 At first the sisters sang for friends, then at churches and schools.
 The family moved to Park Avenue in Manhattan in 1932, and a test recording for Victor made such an impression with radio executives that they hired the sisters unseen.
 Promoted as "Three Little Maids From Dixie", they appeared in Thumbs Up on Broadway and in the movie Sitting Pretty.

 Signed to Victor as Victor's answer to the popular Brunswick recording artists the Boswell Sisters, they recorded 25 sides for Victor from early 1932 until late 1934.
 Their records had a much more novel quality than the harder jazz-styled Boswell Sisters' records.
 Also, signed with Victor records in 1932 the Three X Sisters, had a two- and three-part harmonizer approach, similar, yet were radio miked in with sweet/swingy bands.

 The Pickens group earned $1 million in five years but dissolved when two sisters left to get married and a fourth, Grace, who was the group's manager, also departed.
 Grace married U.S. District Attorney John T. Cahill.
 Patti married radio actor Bob Simmons.
+In 1948 she had a radio program in Bethlehem, Pennsylvania.